Let’s talk about functional trainers, also called cable machines.

 That can be a benefit as well because the best cable machines also have a multi-grip pull-up or chin-up bar attached.

-Pull-ups and chin-ups are excellent bodyweight exercise.
+Both pull-ups and chin-ups are excellent bodyweight exercise.

 The other downside of these monster sized cable machines?